cf-toolsuite/cf-butler/README.md

 ### Operations Manager

-These endpoints are only available when the `om.enabled` property is set to `true`.
-A valid `om.apiHost` property must also have been defined.
-Mimics a reduced set of the [Operations Manager API](https://docs.pivotal.io/pivotalcf/2-5/opsman-api/).
-For each request, the Request header must contain an Authorization bearer token.
-To obtain a token, consult the [Authentication](https://docs.pivotal.io/pivotalcf/2-5/opsman-api/?shell#authentication) section of the Operations Manager API.
+These endpoints are only available when the `om.enabled` property is set to `true`. `om.apiHost`, `om.username` and `om.password` properties must also have been defined.
+Mimics a reduced set of the [Operations Manager API](https://docs.pivotal.io/pivotalcf/2-6/opsman-api/).

 ```
 GET /products/deployed